Web Hosting - Restricted Data, PCI, HIPAA

 It is incumbent upon the restricted data account contacts to apprise the Web Hosting Service as to when a staff member with access, no longer requires access--we will remove the account(s) and firewall access and update our records.

--- The restricted data platforms are NOT fully PCI compliant to process credit card data directly but offer limited PCI compliance for storefronts that are one click away from processing the credit card payment.
+-- The restricted data platforms are NOT fully PCI compliant to process, store or transmit credit card data directly but offer limited PCI compliance for storefronts that send the processing of the credit card payment to the E-Commerce provider.
 UW-Madison departments with E-Commerce needs are directed to utilize the CashNet service provided by Business Services.

--- The restricted data platform are NOT fully compliant with HIPAA security standards.
-However, if patient data is de-identified, and doesn't fall under full HIPAA compliance but considered protected health information (PHI) it can be accommodated.
-If any clarification is required for HIPAA it should be addressed with the Office of Compliance: https://compliance.wisc.edu/hipaa/ in conjunction with the Office of Cybersecurity.
+- The restricted data platform is NOT fully compliant with HIPAA security standards.
+However, if patient data is de-identified per the policy https://policy.wisc.edu/library/UW-114 and doesn't fall under full HIPAA it can be accommodated.